spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/merchandising-setup/product-merchandising/file-details-product-search-attribute.csv.md

 ## Additional information

-The attribute key is previously loaded from `productattributekey.csv`, which can be translated in key.* fields.
+The attribute key is previously loaded from `productattributekey.csv`, which can be translated into the key.* fields.

 ## Import template file and content example